 If you're in the market for a TV to go with one of the next-gen consoles coming this fall, there are three key features you'll want to take into account: connectivity, frame rates and resolution.

 Connecting next-gen consoles: HDMI 2.1

-Both the new Xbox and the Sony PS5 will use the HDMI 2.1 connection standard, which is the only connection available that supports the higher frame rates and 8K resolution offered on both consoles.
+Both the new Xbox and the Sony PS5 use the HDMI 2.1 connection standard, which is the only connection available that supports the higher frame rates and 8K resolution offered on both consoles.

 The newer, HDMI 2.1 standard, on the other hand, boasts nearly three times the bandwidth (48 Gbps), supporting uncompressed 8K video at up to 60 Hz, or 4K video at up to 120 Hz.

 Now, just because the new consoles use the HDMI 2.1 connection, it doesn't mean you have to get a TV with that connectivity.
 The new standard is backward-compatible with the HDMI 2.0b connection used on TVs from the past couple of years, so you can still fire up a game on your older 4K TV (or even full-HD TV for 1080p goodness) without worrying about whether it will work.
-But if you want to get the best 4K capability from your Xbox Series X or PS5 later this year, you'll want a TV with HDMI 2.1, and that limits your options when buying TVs.
+But if you want to get the best 4K capability from your Xbox Series X or PS5, you'll want a TV with HDMI 2.1, and that limits your options when buying TVs.

 What TVs have HDMI 2.1?